GeekyAnts/vue-native-website/src/docs/community-libraries-doc.md

 gz_size: "30.67"
 ---

+#### If you want to use a third party library refer to react-native packages instead of vuejs especially if the library uses render function or is dependent on html since vue-native does not work on html.

 There are several contributions from the community that can be used in Vue-native and some of them are listed below :

 ## Icons